Illinois’ current minimum wage is $11.00. IL Statute 820-105/4

 - January 1, 2024 – $8.40

 Employers may pay the tipped minimum wage to employees in occupations where gratuities are customarily and usually received and have been recognized as part of the compensation for hiring purposes.
-IL Statutes 820-105/4(c) The employee must also receive at least $20 per month in tips.
+IL Statutes 820-105/4(c) The tip minimum wage must be at least 40% of the standard minimum wage.
+The employee must also receive at least $20 per month in tips.
 IL Admin.
 Code 210.110 If employers decide to pay employees the tipped minimum wage, they must also ensure the employees are paid the standard minimum wage when tips received by the employees are combined with the tipped wages earned.
 Employers carry the burden of establishing tipped employees received enough tips to ensure the employee was paid the standard minimum wage.
 IL Statutes 820-105/4(c)

 Tip pooling and sharing